pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-super-call"+OR+"E1003")

 ### [E1101](#E1101) (no-member)<a name="E1101"></a>
-%s %r has no %r member%s
+%s %r has no %r member%s.

 Used when a variable is accessed for an unexistent member.

 **:x: Incorrect code**